WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 disposed, too, no matter if they're still in use or not!

-**CAUTION**: If the `InMemoryCacheOptions.MaxItemSize` value was set, and an oversized item is being added, an `OutOfMemoryException` will be thrown.
+**CAUTION**: If the `InMemoryCacheOptions.MaxItemSize` value was set, and an oversized disposable item is being added, an `OutOfMemoryException` will be thrown.

 ### `IInMemoryCacheItem` interface